csparagna/bigjobs/README.md

 # BigJobs
-Jobs triggering library Very simple Jobs Orchestrating API.
+Jobs triggering library
+BigJobs wants to be a very simple Jobs Orchestrating API supporting major cloud platforms.

 The project purpose is to manage easily different type of jobs by defining triggers in a very simple way.
 The need arose by trying to launch two bigquery jobs (GCP) one after the other.